 A request with an incorrect authenticator may commit provided it has at least f+1 correct MACs.
 Without condition 2, the system could deadlock permanently when this happens.
 This condition ensures that if a request commits, all backups are eventually able to authenticate it.
 The condition is safe because the request is not considered authentic unless at least one correct replica was able to verify its MAC in the request's authenticator.
+It is important for correct replicas to remember requests they pre-prepared across view changes because it may be necessary for them to convince others that requests, which are propagated from previous views, are authentic.
+Section 3.2.4 explains how this problem is solved.

 It is also possible for a request with a corrupt authenticator to force a view change.
-This may happen when a sequence number is assigned to a request whose authenticator has less than f+1 correct MACs, or when a request is sent to at least one correct backup and the primary is unable to authenticate the request.
+This may happen when a sequence number is assigned to a request whose authenticator has less than f + 1correct MACs, or when a request is sent to at least one correct backup and the primary is unable to authenticate the request.
 These view changes are desirable when the cause of the problem is a faulty primary.
 But they can also be used to mount denial-of-service attacks by replacing correct primaries frequently.
 Condition 3 allows correct clients to fix the problem by retransmitting the request with a correct authenticator to all the replicas.